lucaasrojas/Hotel-Booking/README.md

 - [ ] Add more hotels
 - [ ] Create user logic with login
 - [ ] Review responsiveness, maybe MaterialUI is not well-implemented
+- [ ] Change vite due to incompatibility with jest

 #### Ideas
 - Add animations on the grid when the options pop up